 The system is undergoing continuously improvement, and periodically new software will be released.
-These can be found at the download area of the SKIPPER website (www.skipper.no) and may be downloaded and the system upgraded using a PC connected to the 'Compact' COM port in the Electronic unit (JB60CD).
+These can be found at the download area of the

+SKIPPER website (www.skipper.no) and may be downloaded and the system upgraded using a PC connected to the 'Compact' COM port in the electronic unit (JB60CD).
 Alternatively a chip can be supplied (with an additional cost) with the new software.
 This is changed by removing the backplate of the display unit.

 To upgrade the software, select which com port is to be used (for JB60CD electronic unit 'Compact' DSUB use 'COMPACT' port, and select SENSR for upgrade).
 Ensure the line is clear by removing power from the EML sensor.
 Press set and restart the system.
 The unit will wait for new firmware for two minutes.
 After that it will start with the existing code.
+You may then start the SKIPPER service software (downloadable from the SKIPPER website), select the Compact display window, and then use the upgrade button to upgrade the unit.